OpenBankingUK/conformance-suite/docs/matches.md

 #### Header Value

-Check that the specified HTTP header is present in the response, and that it has the specifed value.
+Check that the specified HTTP header is present in the response, and that it has the specified value.

 **Note**: All header checks are case in-sensitive as specified in RFC7230 Hypertext Transfer Protocol (HTTP/1.1) - https://tools.ietf.org/html/rfc7230#section-3.2